-The exhibition will invite visitors to discover how repeating patterns of flowers and birds in Morris & Co. designs were chosen, and the value that Morris placed on the revival of traditional skills and techniques including natural dyeing and tapestry weaving.
+The exhibition invites visitors to discover how repeating patterns of flowers and birds in Morris & Co. designs were chosen, and the value that Morris placed on the revival of traditional skills and techniques including natural dyeing and tapestry weaving.

 " It is only in our Show Room, 449 Oxford Street, that our goods can be seen together….and so give a true idea of the decoration that we recommend."

-In collaboration with Morris & Co., which still produces his designs today, the exhibition will include a recreation of the company’s original showroom and enable visitors to experience how customers like the Beale family selected products for their homes.
+In collaboration with Morris & Co., which still produces his designs today, the exhibition includes a recreation of the company’s original showroom and enables visitors to experience how customers like the Beale family selected products for their homes.

 Wallpaper blocks for Larkspur from Morris & Co.’s archive, the original drawing for Daffodil from the William Morris Gallery, and Fox and Hare, two drawings by Standen’s architect Philip Webb from the National Trust’s Wightwick Manor, are among the items on display.

 " The exhibition will celebrate Standen’s well-known collection of Morris & Co. patterns and reveal the process behind their creation, so we are really excited to be able to display the original woodblocks used to print the wallpapers seen in the house. "

 ‘Inspired by Nature’ extends from the house across the garden and wider estate.
 A programme of events includes talks, craft workshops and family events, and the chance to see plants such as pomegranate, rose and honeysuckle in the conservatory and garden, reflecting those in Morris and Co.’s patterns.